acuvity/mcp-servers-registry/mcp-server-aws-diagram/README.md

 **Description**:

 ```
-List all available icons from the diagrams package.
+List available icons from the diagrams package, with optional filtering.

-    This tool dynamically inspects the diagrams package to find all available
+    This tool dynamically inspects the diagrams package to find available
     providers, services, and icons that can be used in diagrams.

     USAGE INSTRUCTIONS:
-    1. Use this tool to discover all available icons in the diagrams package
-    2. The response is organized by provider (aws, on-premises, etc.)
-    3. Each provider contains services (compute, database, network, etc.)
-    4. Each service contains a list of available icons
+    1. Call without filters to get a list of available providers

-    Example:
-    If the response shows:
-    ```
-    {'aws': {'compute': ['EC2', 'Lambda', ...]}}
-    ```

-    You can use these icons in your code:
-    ```
-    with Diagram('AWS Example'):
-        EC2('web') >> Lambda('process')
-    ```
+    2. Call with provider_filter to get all services and icons for that provider
+    3. Call with both provider_filter and service_filter to get icons for a specific service

+    Example workflow:
+    - First call: list_icons() → Returns all available providers
+    - Second call: list_icons(provider_filter="aws") → Returns all AWS services and icons
+    - Third call: list_icons(provider_filter="aws", service_filter="compute") → Returns AWS compute icons

+    This approach is more efficient than loading all icons at once, especially when you only need
+    icons from specific providers or services.

     Returns:
-        Dictionary with all available providers, services, and icons organized hierarchically
+        Dictionary with available providers, services, and icons organized hierarchically

 ```